bcaffo/regmodsbook/manuscript/14_binary.md

 to force this, we assume a very strange distribution on the errors.

 There also aren't any transformations to make things better.
-Any isomorphic transformation of our outcome is still just going to have two values with the same set of problems.
+Any one to one transformation of our outcome is still just going to have two values, thus the same set of problems.

 The key insight was to transform the probability of a 1 (win in our example) rather than the data itself.
 Which transformation is most